How to enable return policy enforcer?

 If customers answer "NO", they will be able to submit the return request as usual through WeSupply.

-If customers answer with "YES" to the policy enforcer question, their return requests can enter two automated states as explained below.
+If customers answer with "YES" to the policy enforcer question, their return requests can enter four automated states as explained below.

-Now, under Policy Enforcer Outcome, you'll be able to select the outcomes: Require Authorization or Return Disposition.
+Now, under Policy Enforcer Outcome, you'll be able to select the outcomes: Require Authorization, Redirect to a different location, Keep the Item, and Reject the Item.

 a.
 Require Authorization